Icinga/icinga-kubernetes/README.md

 Do not hesitate to share your key metrics, important thresholds, or correlations used to set up alarms in your environments.

+## Optional Features

+### Metric Sync

+Icinga for Kubernetes integrates with Prometheus to synchronize predefined metrics and display charts in the UI.
+In future versions, we plan to incorporate these metrics into state evaluation and alerting.
+To enable this feature you just have to configure a Prometheus server URL that collects metrics from your Kubernetes cluster.

 ## Documentation

 Icinga for Kubernetes documentation is available at [icinga.com/docs](https://icinga.com/docs/icinga-kubernetes).